 The tricophytic closure technique is a surgical method to improve camouflaging the linear scar in follicular unit transplantation.
 In the strip method of extracting the donor hair, a small strip of skin is removed from the back of the scalp.
 Normally, the surrounding hair easily covers the scar.
 For patients who keep their hair very short, the resulting donor scar may be visible.

 The tricophytic closure technique is performed after the strip is removed.
 The result is two skin edges that need to be approximated and sutured together.
 Dr. Gabel will remove a small, beveled sliver of skin that contains trimmed hairs.
 The edges are then sutured together in the normal fashion.
 The result allows the trimmed hair at the edge of the incision to grow directly through the scar during the healing phase.
-This can significantly approve the appearance of the donor scar by camouflaging the scar.
+The result are hairs that are growing through the middle of the scar essentially camophlaging the scar.
+This can significantly improve the appearance of the donor scar by camouflaging the scar.

 In the frontal hairline, the thinner 1-haired follicular unit grafts are placed, followed by the thicker 1-haired follicular unit grafts.
 Approximately 1-cm behind the hairline, the 2-haired follicular units are place, and in the central tuft, the larger 3-hair/4-hair follicular units are placed.
 This technique allows the hairline to develop in a gradient fashion, which is ultimately gives the most natural appearance to the frontal hairline, and gives the greatest appearance of density for the scalp.